tact-lang/tact.vim/README.md

   <img src=".github/BANNER.png" alt="Tact.Vim"/>
 </center>

-🚀 Adds syntax highlighting, grammar completion and miscellaneous support for the [Tact programming language](https://tact-lang.org/) to Vim 8+.
+🚀 Adds syntax highlighting, grammar completion and miscellaneous support for the [Tact programming language](https://tact-lang.org/) to Vim 8+ and Neovim.

 ⚡ Tact is a new programming language for TON blockchain that is focused on efficiency and simplicity.
 It is designed to be easy to learn and use, and to be a good fit for smart contracts, because it is a statically typed language with a simple syntax and a powerful type system.